biomejs/website/README.md

 Most changes are reflected live without having to restart the server.

-If you want to work on the playground, wasm artifacts of Biome are required.
+If you want to work on the playground, the WASM artifacts of Biome are required.
 To build them, the [`wasm-pack`](https://rustwasm.github.io/wasm-pack/installer/) tool must be installed, and use the following command to build and start the website with a working playground:

 ```shell
 pnpm start:playground